refraction-ray/iastu-hpc2-manual/administrators/toolchains/ansible.md

 * `{{ D['key']|default ('undefined') }}` can be used as default value for non existing keys of dict
 * differece between command and shell module: [blog](https://blog.confirm.ch/ansible-modules-shell-vs-command/).
 Command is weaker, it doesn't support evaluation on env vars and no support for `|`, `&` like things in shell.
 * Hostname is not persistent due to cloud init system in ubuntu, see [solution here](https://askubuntu.com/questions/1028633/host-name-reverts-to-old-name-after-reboot-in-18-04-lts/1028750#1028750).
+* default_ipv4 item in ansible fact could be empty, dont rely on this variable to setup networks.
+It seems that there is value only after `dhclient <nic>`?
+It is actually the default route ip, see [this post](https://medium.com/opsops/ansible-default-ipv4-is-not-what-you-think-edb8ab154b10).

 ### More references